 Many of you may not know, but CERI has been challenging the status quo for child protection in Southeast Asia with the message that institutions should be a last resort for children.
 It is a monumental, ambitious and life-changing task.

 In the United States, we take for granted that children in foster care do not live in big orphanages, confined to cribs and crying, alone, waiting for a bit of attention.
 In India, though, that is a real story.
 Not all the orphanages and not all the children, but it does happen, and more than we would like to think.
-In Sri Lanka and India, CERI is working hard toward social change.
+In Sri Lanka and India, CERI is working or helping partners toward social change.
 In both countries and throughout South Asia, child trafficking, abuse (both sexual and physical), and emotional, educational, and psychological neglect are common.